fwcd/kotlin-language-server/grammars/README.md

 # Grammars
-Grammar files that are used by the editor extensions.
+Contains TextMate language grammars for Kotlin used by various editor extensions.